Last updated on May 13th, 2023

 Jelly has a longer shelf life than other types of jams or preserves because of its higher sugar content.
 Jelly what has not been canned will last one year in the fridge.

 I prefer to can my homemade jams and jellies.
 Because of its high acid content, plum jelly can be processed using the water bath canning method.
-The only equipment you need for water bath canning is a tall stock pot, a canning tools kit, mason jars, lids and bands.
+Check out my beginner’s guide to waterbath canning.

-Remove the jars from the pot using the jar lifter in your kit.
-Place the jars somewhere out of the way and let them sit for 24 hours.
-Check the seal by pressing the center of the lid.
+Give the jars 24 hours to cool.
+Then check the seal by pressing the center of the lid.
 If it doesn’t give, your jars are sealed!

 I’m happy to report, no more store bought jelly for Big Brother’s peanut butter sandwich.
 He’s seen the error of his ways and I have forgiven him.
 All is right in the universe.